Cyber Monday may be over, but great prices are here to stay.

 Difficult to assemble.
 Some complaints of cheap construction.

 Weather-resistant for shaded outdoor operation.
 Four fan speeds.
 Internal air-swing oscillation doesn’t move the whole unit.
-Hardy 10-ft 3-prong grounded power cord and ground fault circuit interrupter for outside safety.
+Hardy 10-foot, 3-prong grounded power cord and ground fault circuit interrupter for outside safety.

 Bigger and bulkier than indoor-only tower fans.
 No remote control.

 Oscillates.
-Offers five speed modes including a mid-level “white noise” option.
+Offers 5 speed modes including a mid-level “white noise” option.
 Comes with remote control that stores in carrying handle.
 Illuminated, dimmable control panel also features auto-off.
 Auto-off fan timer.